Description of the Bowman Field Airport Area Safety Program

 Fall 2012: Hanson took aerial photography of the Bowman Field area, as part of the Airspace Study, on September 19; FAA approved after-the-fact Hanson's work plans for the survey.

-Spring 2013: LRAA expected to submit the final Airspace Study report to FAA.
+May 2013: LRAA submit the Obstruction Study to FAA

 Mid-Late 2014: FAA makes a final determination on the Bowman Field Safety Program (i.e., if any obstructions are hazards; if so, how they are mitigated)

 Late 2014: LRAA attempts to negotiate mitigation (i.e., tree removal/cutting) and avigation easements with property owners.

 FAA, LRAA, and KY Airport Zoning Administrator

 Bowman Field Letters to Neighbors: